ErnestoPena/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+   It is an interface which allows elements in the browser to be manipulated
 2. What is an event?
+   Events are responses and actions thru user interaction with the browser
 3. What is an event listener?
+   It is an special module which is waiting for something to happens. it is normally user interaction in the browser

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to iterate.
+Node list is not an array but a collection
 5. What is a component?
+a component is code that can be reused and is scalable. it is used to create dinamic html web pages
 ### Git Set up

 * [x] Fork the project into your GitHub user account